vicky-playground/web-crawling/README.md

 About the project
 =
 1. Crawl the data from Taiwan's most prestigious recruiting website.
+2. Use Developer Tools to inspect the website and then scrape the data
-2. Export the data to xlsx
+3. Export the data to xlsx

 Project setup